| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 criteria.
 The order predicate must be a function accepting two

-arguments, and must return true
+arguments, and must return true iff the first argument is

 strictly less than the second.
 For instance, to sort a list in ascending